k1r0s/not-awesome-es6-classes/README.md

 ## Addendum (About Functional Programming)

-Since writing this not-awesome-list I've heavily delved into learning functional programming core concepts & principles, and, honestly, I don't really use prototypal inheritance or object composition anymore either, because I really believe FP is the way to go.
+Since writing this not-awesome-list I've really jumped into learning functional programming core concepts/principles, and, honestly, I don't really use prototypal inheritance or object composition anymore either, because I really believe FP is the way to go.
 However, I do still think that if you're going to do OOP in JS using prototypes and the simple, but powerful, OLOO (Objects Linked to Other Objects) concept, and object composition is a much better idea than emulating Java with class syntax, the constructor pattern, & inheritance.
 Embrace simple!
 OO composition is better than classical inheritance by a long shot, but functional composition is even better.

 ## People You Should Follow